Rixzty/rixzty/README.md

 - 🔭 I’m currently working on ...
   - **Seven Days Minecraft**; a minecraft server where people is going to survive for 7 days.
-  - **Kirikino.wiki**; I programmed part of the page and also edited some code to fit the website for a college information site.
+  - **[Kirikino.wiki](https://github.com/Rixzty/kirikinowiki.github.io)**; I programmed part of the page and also edited some code to fit the website for a college       information site.
+(It runs thanks to Docusaurus system and powered by Vercel)

 - 🌱 I’m currently learning ...
   - Informatics Engineering; regular programming, virtual reality and videogame programming.